saidvandeklundert/learn/_posts/2021-08-31-rust-option-and-result.md

 ### using other crates: anyhow

 There are many crates available to help us deal with errors.
 Some help us manage boilerplate code, others add features such as extra reporting.
-One example of a crate that is easy to use when starting out is [anyhow](https://crates.io/crates/anyhow):
+One example of a crate that is easy to use when starting out with Rust is [anyhow](https://crates.io/crates/anyhow):

 {:refdef: style="text-align: center;"}
 ![Rust anyhow](/assets/img/anyhow.png "Rust anyhow"){:height="80%" width="80%"}
 {: refdef}

 This crate wll give us a simplified Result type and we can easily annotate our errors by adding context.
 The following code snippet illustrates the three basic things that anyhow equips us with: